youngkyo0504/capture__youtube/README.md

-# capture the video in youtube
+# Take a screenshot of any YouTube video with one click (or other video)

 this is chrome extension!